Bfas237/E-Shop-Scrapper-PRO/README.md

 - Supports customization for different e-commerce websites
 - Writes the scraped data to a CSV file
 - Displays a progress bar during the scraping process

+## Prerequisites

+Before using **E-Shop Scrapper PRO**, make sure you have the following knowledge and tools:

+- Basic understanding of Python programming language
+- Familiarity with PHP, HTML and CSS
+- Familiar with how Woocommerce, and Wordpress works
+- Python 3 installed on your system ([Download Python](https://www.python.org/downloads/))

+### Python Installation

+1. Install Python: If Python is not already installed on your system, follow these steps:

+   - Visit the official Python website at https://www.python.org.
+   - Go to the Downloads section and select the appropriate Python version for your operating system (Windows, macOS, or Linux).
+   - Download the installer and run it.
+   - Follow the installation wizard instructions and make sure to check the box that says "Add Python to PATH" during the installation process.
+   - Once the installation is complete, open a command prompt (Windows) or terminal (macOS/Linux) and type `python --version` to verify that Python is installed correctly.
+You should see the version number of Python printed in the console.

+2. Verify Python installation: Open a command prompt or terminal and run `python --version` to ensure that Python is installed and accessible from the command line.
+You should see the version number of Python displayed.

+Now that Python is installed, you can proceed with setting up the project and installing the dependencies as outlined in the rest of the README file.

 ## Installation